 The tectonic units in the Alps shown in Figure 1-1 are crustal slivers from the Mesozoic European and Adriatic (Alcapia) continental margins, as well as relics of the intervening ocean, Alpine Tethys.
-Rifting began in latest Triassic-early Jurassic time and lead to oblique sinistral spreading from mid-Jurassic to mid-Cretaceous time (Fig. 1-5).
+Rifting began in latest Triassic-early Jurassic time and lead to oblique sinistral spreading from mid-Jurassic to mid-Cretaceous time (Fig. 1-9).

-Figure 1-5: Plate tectonic reconstruction of Alpine Tethys at the end of spreading of the Piemont-Liguria part of Alpine Tethys (top) and near the end of spreading of the Valais part of Alpine Tethys during the Eo-Alpine orogeny (bottom; HANDY ET AL. 2010).
+Figure 1-9: Plate tectonic reconstruction of the central and western Mediterranean at the end of spreading of the Piemont-Liguria part of Alpine Tethys (top) and near the end of spreading of the Valais part of Alpine Tethys during the Eo-Alpine orogeny (bottom) after HANDY ET AL. 2010, their Fig. 10.
+The present Alps are outlined by fine dashed lines.